-An AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
-It is usually caused by fall onto an outstretched arm.
+An AC joint separation, or AC joint sprain, is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
+It is usually caused by a fall onto an outstretched arm and there can be different grades of damage.
+There will be severe pain and swelling on top of the shoulder, especially when trying to move the arm overhead.
+Read more about the different grades of this shoulder injury and what you can do to treat it, such as taping.

 AC joint sprains range from very mild (grade 1) to a severe (grade 6) injury.
 Early treatment and support through taping are important to avoid long-term problems or shoulder deformity.